KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## (Good) Feature Points

-The first step is to find distinctive locations in images, such as corners or blobs and use them as **feature points.** This points will be used later to build and retrieve the information about the environment. <br/>
+The first step is to find distinctive locations in images, such as corners and use them as **feature points.** This points will be used later to build and retrieve the information about the environment. <br/>
 While using an AR application many conditions can change, i.e:
    - **camera angle / perspective**;
    - **rotation**;